mwarning/testmesh/README.md

 ## Daemon Control

-If geomesh is started as daemon (`-d`), a control socket can be used `./geomesh ... -s /tmp/geomesh.sock` to inspect the state.
+If geomesh is started with the control socket option (`./geomesh -c /tmp/geomesh.sock`), the instance can be controlled remotely:

 ```
-geomesh-ctl -s /tmp/geomesh.sock
+geomesh-ctl -c /tmp/geomesh.sock
 ```

 or use `socat`: